 Cluster of significant proteins and their trajectories

 Normalized significant proteins were divided into clusters with an age step size of 10 years.
 As depicted in Figure 5, the first 7 clusters show high intensity and were further investigated.
 Cluster 1 and 3 are the most represented ones (41 and 18 proteins respectively) and show a linear increase with age; while cluster 2, 4, 5, 6 and 7 (19, 15, 5, 13 and 15 proteins respectively) show a step-wise decrease trajectory with age.
 Most of the proteins in cluster 1 and 3 are related to coagulation and clotting such as fibrinogen, von Willebrand factor as well as coagulation factor V and IX.
 These proteins are well known to increase with the physiological process of aging and are higher in centenarians, where a state of high coagulation enzyme activity has been reported (Mannucci et al., 1997; D. Mari et al., 1995; Daniela Mari, Coppola, & Provenzano, 2008).
 Among the proteins that are representing the decreasing trajectories, there are several immunoglobulins and serpins.
 Serpins are known to be highly expressed in senescent cells, providing a fine balance between thrombosis and thrombolysis cascades, and have been identified as plasma biomarkers of ageing (Basisty et al., 2020; Tanaka et al., 2018).
 We could speculate that the lower expression of many serpins in our elderly population could indicate an escape mechanism from cell senescence.

+Overlap with SOMASCAN data

+As protein changes recently has been studied using the SOMASCAN technology (Ref), we investigated the overlap in terms of quantified proteins in the recent Lehallier study which is based on the SOMASCAN affinity technology and our LC-MS/MS based study.
+Mapping was done through gene symbols, and interestingely, despite the lower number of proteins quantified in our study, only 121 genes were quantified in both studies, while our study contributed 325 unique genes, and the other study 2686 unique genes.
+We are indicating for the proteins in Supplementary Table if they were uniquely quantified in our study, or in both studies, repectively, despite the fact that mapping of proteins to genes may be ambiguous sometimes.
+It can be noted that about 70 of the unique genes in our study are immunoglobulin genes.
+The overlap of proteins with significant correlation to age was also examined for the two studies.
+A total of fifteen proteins were found to correlate significantly with age in both studies (q<0.05), see Supplementary Table 2.

+3 DISCUSSION

+3 CONCLUSIONS

-EXPERIMENTAL PROCEDURES
+4 EXPERIMENTAL PROCEDURES